seece/SpriteBatchRender/README.md

 Note: the rendering process can't be canceled once started, so make sure your `Frame Range` and image resolution are correct.

+### Example .blend file
+[http://www.lofibucket.com/blender/monkeeh.blend](monkeeh.blend) is an example how to set up the scene for sprite rendering.

+The setup is the following:
+* Camera is set to track the Suzanne mesh
+* Camera projection is set to projection mode
+* Scene render size is set to 128x128
+* Frame range has been set to 1-1

 ### Path format

 Output path must be of format